fraunhoferportugal/parentcoach-website/african-co-design-academy.md

 The summer school has no participation cost, but [registration](https://forms.gle/utuAmGL9yYgbFZg87) is required until October 13th, 2023.

-Meals and refreshments will be offered during the summer school for all participants.
+Meals and refreshments will be offered during the summer school to all participants.
 Moreover, we will offer 8-10 scholarships to support the travel and accommodation of participants.<br/><br/>

 ## Contact
 For doubts and clarifications about the summer school, please send an email to beatriz.felix AT fraunhofer.pt and ctill AT varsitycollege.co.za.<br/><br/>